moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/cells/routable_tokens.md

 - Application should always treat the token as a whole string without trying to understand its meaning.
 - The only impact it might have is that attacker might force a request to be directed to a particular Cell, by forcing routing decision by HTTP Router.
 - The HTTP Router will decode payload exclusively for the purpose of the making routing decision.
 Routing decision over time can be made on other factors as well, like hostname, URL path, or other parameters.
-- The ability to validate authenticity of the payload is not objective of this change.
+- The ability to validate authenticity of the payload is not a goal of this change.
 In case of DoS type of attack additional measures needs to be in place, like rate limiting to prevent those types of attacks.

 ## References